RickStrahl/BlogPosts/2019-02/Using-.NET-Standard-with-Full-Framework-.NET/UsingNetStandardWithFullFrameworkNet.md

 To summarize here are the key points

 * **.NET 4.6.1-.NET 4.7.1: Not nyet!**
 4.6.1 through 4.7.1 add a boatload of additional runtime assemblies and assembly redirects to your project to work with .NET Standard 2.0.
-Avoid unless you have to.
-Pester third parties to still provide .NET Framework targets.
+Avoid, unless you really need to use a .NET Standard component.
+Look for older versions that do support full framework.
+Pester third parties to still provide .NET Framework targets which is not a difficult to do with SDK style projects.

 * **.NET 4.7.2: Works as advertised**
-.NET 4.7.2 is the first version of .NET Framework that fully supports .NET Standard 2.0 and there are no additional assemblies dumped into your output.
+.NET 4.7.2 is the first version of .NET Framework that fully supports .NET Standard 2.0 and there are no additional assemblies dumped into your output folder.
 This is what you would expect to happen.

 * **Multi-Targeting for libraries is still recommended**
 Because of the limited 'full .NET Standard support' in older version of the .NET Framework, it's still recommended for third party providers to ship .NET Framework targets with their NuGet packages in addition to .NET Standard.

 Multi-targeting with the new SDK projects is easy and once configured doesn't require any additional work in most cases.
 Using this approach full framework target can avoid the DLL deployment nightmare on 4.6.1-4.7.1.

-* **If possible use .NET 4.7.2+**
+* **If possible use .NET 4.7.2 or later**
 If you want full .NET Standard support, consider using .NET 4.7.2 or later.
 Not always an option, but if you can, this is the cleanest way to .NET Standard 2.0 o full framework today.
 We just need to wait until 4.7.2 or more likely 4.8 gets into the Windows update pipeline to flush out the old versions.

 <div style="margin-top: 30px;font-size: 0.8em;